stevenlandis/website/src/site/posts/secretSideToMyStaticSite.md

 To get the first link, the landing page:
 1. gets the first 128 bits of the sha256 of the password and a random salt.
 2. uses those bits as an AES key to decrypt the link.
-3. goes to the link and passes the AES key through the url.
+3. stores the hashed+salted password in `window.localStorage`

 ```html
 <!DOCTYPE html>